growthbook/growthbook-js/README.md

 It's not required, but we recommend using [Growth Book](https://www.growthbook.io) to manage your list of experiments and analyze results.

 -  Document your experiments with screenshots, markdown, and comment threads
--  Connect to your existing data warehouse/lake to automatically fetch results
+-  Connect to your existing data warehouse or analytics tool to automatically fetch results
+   -  Currently supports Snowflake, BigQuery, Redshift, Postgres, Mixpanel, GA, and Athena
 -  Advanced bayesian statistics and automated data-quality checks (SRM, etc.)
 -  Simple and affordable pricing